knockout/tko/README.md

 ### Using the Monorepo

-The following commands are to get the build system set up. *Note:* you need to have [Git LFS](https://help.github.com/articles/installing-git-large-file-storage/) installed.

 | Command | Effect |
 | ------- | ------ |
 | $ `git clone git@github.com:knockout/tko` | Clone the repository.